alexandremattioli/cloudstack-documentation/source/adminguide/networking/vnf_templates_appliances.rst

    .. note::
      The following network rules will be applied.

-     - If management network is an isolated network, CloudStack will acquire a public IP, enable static nat on the VNF appliance, and create firewall rules to allow traffic to ssh/http/https ports based on access_methods in VNF template details.
+     - If the management network is an Isolated network, CloudStack will acquire a public IP, enable static nat on the VNF appliance, and create firewall rules to allow traffic to ssh/http/https ports based on access_methods in VNF template details.

-     - If management network is a shared network with security groups, CloudStack will create a new security group with rules to allow traffic to ssh/http/https ports based on access_methods in VNF template details, and assign to the VNF appliance.
+     - If the management network is a Shared network with security groups, CloudStack will create a new security group with rules to allow traffic to ssh/http/https ports based on access_methods in VNF template details, and assign to the VNF appliance.

-     - If management network is a L2 network, VPC tier or Shared network without security groups, no network rules will be configured.
+     - If the management network is an L2 network, VPC tier or Shared network without security groups, no network rules will be configured.